Dashboards

 Risk and compliance widget is predefined to show 6 KPIs:

-- accounts belonging to inactive identities
+- Accounts belonging to inactive identities

-- resources owned by inactive identities
+- Resources owned by inactive identities

 noteTo be able to access all KPIs, you need to be a member of a group that is authorized to view the Key Figures dashboard.
 The access rights for dashboards can be granted from the Dashboards view, available at Setup > Administration > User Interface > Dashboards.